SanjayaAcharya/csm-react-demo-23/README.md

 	•	MVC Architecture : 5th May\
 	•	Introduction To React : 5th May\
 	•	Installation to React : 8th May\
-	•	JSX and its Use case\
+	•	JSX and its Use case : 9th May\
 	•	DOM : 5th May\
 	•	Virtual DOM and its working : 5th May\
 	•	ECMA Script : 5th May\